German court convicts 97-year-old ex-secretary at Nazi camp

-BERLIN (AP) — A German court on Tuesday convicted a 97-year-old woman of being an accessory to murder for her role as a secretary to the SS commander of the Nazis' Stutthof concentration camp during World War II.
+BERLIN (AP) — A German court on Tuesday convicted a 97-year-old woman of being an accessory to murder in over 10,000 cases for her role as a secretary to the SS commander of the Nazis' Stutthof concentration camp during World War II.

 Irmgard Furchner was accused of being part of the apparatus that helped the camp function.
 The Itzehoe state court in northern Germany gave her a two-year suspended sentence, German news agency dpa reported.